 Advocacy is the promotion of a brand and its message by internal or external stakeholders to their network of contacts.
 Advocacy supports a company's growth and dramatically influences its perception to potential customers.
 Employees, management and consumers can all be brand ambassadors, utilising online tools to effectively share the necessary messaging in today's digitally connected world.

 Yes, consistency is important to the ongoing success of a brand's strategy.
 However, don't let this stand in the way of managing necessary change.
-With international and local markets constantly evolving, adaptations to your image and implementation strategy will be both inevitable and essential to continue driving growth and competitive displacement in a developing landscape.
+With international and local markets continually evolving, adaptations to your image and implementation strategy will be both inevitable and essential to continue driving growth and competitive displacement in a developing landscape.

 Start by monitoring industry trends.
 Watch what your competitors are doing to take advantage of these, and evaluate whether your current strategy is adequately capturing the new opportunities created by recent changes.
-Stay up to date on new tools, platforms and processes which could support your ongoing activities or optimize their effectiveness.
+Stay up to date on new tools, platforms and processes which could support your ongoing activities or optimise their effectiveness.
 Tailor your messaging to meet customers' evolving needs and meeting changing expectations.

-With such a significant task at hand, take your time to define your brand, its purpose, and build a comprehensive brand strategy around this.
+With such a significant task at hand, you should take time to define your brand and its purpose, and build a comprehensive brand strategy around it.
 Compiling and implementing your company's imagery and messaging will require careful consideration and ongoing commitment, with additional support needed from both customers and employees.